Is Home Staging Worth It?

 Advantages of Home Staging

-Home staging has many advantages that interested homeowners should take account of.
+Home staging has many advantages that interested homeowners should take into account.
 For instance, the average staged home can sell up to 88 percent faster than an unstaged home, and a staged home will typically sell for about 3 percent more than an unstaged one.

 Having a staged home also helps potential buyers see its size properly.
 Empty homes can appear much smaller than they actually are, so having furniture in a home can help show off the home’s best features by accentuating them.
 Having a furnished home also helps buyers imagine themselves living in the home as well as how they can potentially decorate the space with their own furniture.

-Home staging can be especially useful for homeowners who have already moved all the furniture from their home.
+Home staging can be especially useful for homeowners who have already moved all the furniture from their homes.
 Rather than buy all new furniture or move some back into the home, a home stager can bring their own furniture to decorate, meaning less stress for the homeowner.

 Taking the time to stage a home can also help homeowners discover things that need to be fixed, whether they’re little things like scuffs on the walls and floors or bigger projects like cracked drywall or light fixture replacements.
-Taking care of these sorts of things before allowing buyers to come view the home is another way to show them that the homeowner cares about the state of the home.
+Taking care of these sorts of things before allowing buyers to come to view the home is another way to show them that the homeowner cares about the state of the home.

 Is staging worth the money?
 It depends on the situation the homeowner is living in and where the Lakeway home is located, but it usually is.
-Homeowners who have moved all their furniture from the home are the most likely to benefit from home staging, but they aren’t the only homes that have potential to gain from staging.
+Homeowners who have moved all their furniture from the home are the most likely to benefit from home staging, but they aren’t the only homes that have the potential to gain from staging.
 Weigh the options carefully before deciding, and contact a real estate agent who can provide professional advice on any situation.